 Each lecture you will complete a series of critical thinking questions that reflect material from the various delivery formats and required readings.
 It is your responsibility to turn in each assignment on the required date.
 Exercises or discussion postings turned in after the scheduled due date will be lowered to the next letter grade for each 12-hour period late.
+Once an assignment has been opened in MyEconLab, it is really hard to give an extension.
+In this case, you need to talk to me (the professor) to think of a solution.
 The exceptions that may be considered is due to sickness, university excused function, or circumstances beyond the students' control.
 The instructor reserves the sole right to determine what grounds constitutes a reasonable excuse for missing or submitting a late work assignment, the right to require the student to submit proper verification of such excuse.